 Students come from all walks of life, and although each student's experiences are unique, we have come to learn that most students do exhibit certain commonalities.
 Poor communication skills, poor decision making, low self-esteem, problems with authority, and lack of motivation are some of those commonalities.

 Prior to attending our program, students should consider visiting their primary care physician for a physical.
 This is not a requirement for attendance, however it is important to understand some activities and tasks can be physically demanding.

 We serve a wide variety of students with various backgrounds and diagnoses, as well as students who are simply looking for a challenge and learning opportunity to better themselves prior to a major life adjustment such as attending college.
 If you have a specific concern or question about our capabilities or accommodations please contact our admissions director.

 Yes, due to the unique nature of our program there are disorders and behaviors that are not conducive to the social therapeutic environment provided by Northwoods Ranch & Retreat.
 We will not accept students who exhibit behavior that has the potential to diminish that environment for other students.
 Our Pre-Screen Assessment is extensive, and is designed to be selective for students who will benefit from our program.
-If Northwoods Ranch & Retreat is not a fit for your son we will be happy to recommend a program that may be more appropriately suited for his needs.
+If Northwoods Ranch & Retreat is not a fit for your son/family member, we will be happy to recommend a program that may be more appropriately suited for his or her needs.